cjmcgill/characterizing_uncertainty_scripts/README.md

 Portions of the scripts and calculations are dependent on three other repositories.

 * Chemprop.
-A software for using machine learning for chemical property prediction, using a Message Passing Neural Network model structure based on a 2-D graph representation of the molecule. https://github.com/chemprop/chemprop
+A software for using machine learning for chemical property prediction, using a Message Passing Neural Network model structure based on a 2-D graph representation of the molecule.
+The chemprop conda environment is necessary for most calculations carried out using scripts in this repository. https://github.com/chemprop/chemprop

 * Ensemble Projection.
 An software for using Bayesian inference to calculate what portion of a model's error is due to variance error and projecting an expected error level for other ensemble sizes.